888Lucy888/HuesAndCues/README.md

 Object-oriented programming project 2nd Semester

-Virtual game based on the tabletop game Hues and Cues Made by Lucia Castañeda y Carlos Velez
+Virtual game based on the tabletop game Hues and Cues Made by Lucia Castañeda and Carlos Velez